ascobie/electron-test/README.md

 Install all the dependancies for this application

 ### pre-install steps
+Install Node.js from <https://nodejs.org/en/download/>. also make sure you update npm to the latest current version: *npm install npm -g*

 * npm install -g bower
 * npm install -g less